 Best mattress for back pain

 On that note, there is no one-size-fits-all bed that will suit everyone.
-To gauge what mattress is right for you, it is recommended that you spend at least 10–12 minutes trying one in person.
+To gauge which mattress is right for you, it is recommended that you spend at least 10–12 minutes trying one in person.
 Ideally, you ought to do so in the position you usually sleep in.

 Tips to help improve your sleep overall

-- Establish a regular bedtime and wake schedule to help set your circadian rhythm.
+- Establish a regular bedtime and morning schedule to help set your circadian rhythm.

-- Don't put too much pressure on yourself to fall asleep, as this could lead to stress and/or anxiety if you don't fall asleep quickly.
+- Try not to put too much pressure on yourself to fall asleep, as this could lead to stress or anxiety.

-- Make sure your bed is just for sleeping (no working, eating or watching TV in bed).
+- Make sure your sleeping environment is suitable and free from distraction (avoid working, eating or using devices in bed).

 If you think your mattress might be to blame

 If you feel your mattress might be causing your back pain, we can help you to discover the best mattress for your needs with our handy Mattress Selector tool.
 Once you have an idea of the best type of bed for you, we suggest that you visit your nearest Sealy stockist to try it in person.